YERONGA BUSHCARE

 working bees

 The group had their first working bee in 2016.
-On the day, 80 plants were planted.
+On that day, 80 plants were planted.
 Working bees involve planting, weeding, watering and mulching.
 All equipment is supplied.

 20200919_161249